-We’ve moved past from 2021 with a baggage of lessons learnt, a list of dos and don'ts, and strategies that shaped, strengthened and changed our workplace culture.
-Businesses must now "zoom out" to envisage their organisation, its difficulties and its top HR priorities in 2022.
+We’ve moved past from 2022 with a baggage of lessons learnt, a list of dos and don'ts, and strategies that shaped, strengthened and changed our workplace culture.
+Businesses must now "zoom out" to envisage their organisation, its difficulties and its top HR priorities for leaders in 2023.

 In this article, I urge readers to "zoom out" alongside me and consider what each of the three reinvention areas: 1.
 Workforce, 2.
 Organisation and 3.
 HR must look like, a year from now.
 Take into account a.) where you want the organisation to be and b) the variables that may help or impede its success.